 river birch redbud hawthorns persimmon holly Eastern redcedar sweetbay tupelo/black gum loblolly pine swamp white oak overcup oak bur oak swamp chestnut oak Nuttall oak pin oak willow oak Shumard oak baldcypress

 Because some species, including natives, are invasive in the right habitat, it is wise to check before you introduce any plant.
 The references below show how to identify and eliminate invasive species.

-Invasive plant atlas of the US opens on the distribution map for Japanese stiltgrass, with weed images displayed and links to factsheets, control measures, etc. The maps are a very nice feature of this site, since distribution is shown at the county level.
+Invasive plant atlas of the US The Invasive Plant Atlas of the United States is a collaborative project between the National Park Service, the University of Georgia Center for Invasive Species and Ecosystem Health, the Invasive Plant Atlas of New England and the Lady Bird Johnson Wildflower Center.
+It will open on the distribution map for Japanese stiltgrass, with weed images displayed and links to factsheets, control measures, etc. The maps are a very nice feature of this site because distribution is shown at the county level.

 The table identifies trees that are genetically predisposed to problems that make them highly susceptible to storm damage.
-Read more about these issues in Storms.
+Read more about these issues in Storm Damage.

 Key Fpoor form Ddecay problems Rgirdling roots

 Red maple Silver maple Littleleaf linden

 American basswood Northern pin oak Red oak Black oak Aspen Gray birch

 F D R F D R F D R